phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 | Deferting expertise to doctors and trained "professionals" | Knowledge & skill sharing & legitimising in community, with people with lived experiences; Self identification is valid & doesn’t need to be proven to anyone |
 | Try to find "biological"/"brain difference" causes/foundations of disorders, try to draw clear lines; things are only "proven" until you find something in the brain | Rejects bioessentialism; social model of disability (however, it’s not anti science, and it's not denying the link of mental and physical. pls don't interpret things I didn't say out of this) |

+You can find links to some stuff mentioned in the right hand side in the [resources](https://phosworld.xyz/resources) page of this site.
+There you will also find more experienced advocates & people with a wide range of lived experiences of madness and harmful mental health "care".